yunohost-bot/etherpad_ynh/doc/PRE_INSTALL.md

-Please note, this package is only intended to test Etherpad with redis database.
+Please note, this package is only intended to test Etherpad with Redis database.
 It should not be used for production.